plokhotnyuk/jsoniter-scala/README.md

 [Spray-JSON](https://github.com/spray/spray-json), [uPickle](https://github.com/lihaoyi/upickle),
-and [weePickle](https://github.com/rallyhealth/weePickle) libraries using different JDK and GraalVM versions on the following environment: Intel® Core™ i9-9880H CPU @ 2.3GHz (max 4.8GHz), RAM 16Gb DDR4-2400, macOS Mojave 10.14.6, and latest versions of Amazon Corretto 8/11, OpenJDK 16 (early-access build) [*](https://docs.google.com/spreadsheets/d/1IxIvLoLlLb0bxUaRgSsaaRuXV0RUQ3I04vFqhDc2Bt8/edit?usp=sharing), GraalVM 21.0 CE for Java 8/11 (dev build) and GraalVM 20.3 EE for Java 8/11.
+and [weePickle](https://github.com/rallyhealth/weePickle) libraries using different JDK and GraalVM versions on the following environment: Intel® Core™ i9-9880H CPU @ 2.3GHz (max 4.8GHz), RAM 16Gb DDR4-2400, macOS Mojave 10.14.6, and latest versions of Amazon Corretto 8/11, OpenJDK 17 (early-access build) [*](https://docs.google.com/spreadsheets/d/1IxIvLoLlLb0bxUaRgSsaaRuXV0RUQ3I04vFqhDc2Bt8/edit?usp=sharing), GraalVM 21 CE for Java 8/11 (dev build) and GraalVM 21 EE (release) for Java 8/11.

 [**Latest results of benchmarks on browsers**](https://plokhotnyuk.github.io/jsoniter-scala/index-scalajs.html) that compares the same libraries on the same environment by the same code which is compiled by Scala.js to ES 5.1 with GCC